Skip Content

 This e-Bulletin provides the latest news and information on the development of weather services for the marine community.
 It is published on-line and in English only.

-New Recruits of Hong Kong Voluntary Observing Ship
+New Recruits of Hong Kong Voluntary Observing Ships

-New Recruits of Hong Kong Voluntary Observing Ship In 2025, a total of 6 vessels joined the Hong Kong Voluntary Observation Ship (HKVOS) fleet and started contributing to marine weather observations.
+New Recruits of Hong Kong Voluntary Observing Ships During the past 6 months, a total of 4 vessels joined the Hong Kong Voluntary Observation Ship (HKVOS) fleet and started contributing to marine weather observations.

 Overview of Tropical Cyclones in 2025